Ditectrev/DP-203/README.md

 - [x] Box 1: 22.
 Box 2: 4.
 - [ ] Box 1: 10.
 Box 2: 3.

-### HOTSPOT You have an Azure Synapse Analytics pipeline named Pipeline1 that contains a data flow activity named Dataflow1.
+### You have an Azure Synapse Analytics pipeline named Pipeline1 that contains a data flow activity named Dataflow1.
 Pipeline1 retrieves files from an Azure Data Lake Storage Gen 2 account named storage1.
 Dataflow1 uses the AutoResolveIntegrationRuntime integration runtime configured with a core count of 128.
 You need to optimize the number of cores used by Dataflow1 to accommodate the size of the files in storage1.
 What should you configure?

 ![Question 159](images/question159.jpg)